Unveiling $\delta$ Scuti and $\gamma$ Doradus Hybrid Pulsation of HD 53166 and HD 53349 Plus Rich Frequencies in HD 52788 -- Catalogs of 70552 $\delta$ Sct and 8080 $\gamma$ Dor: TESS Data

 Last, we proceed to process the \textit{TESS} data.
-In a few cases, we used fluxes counts directly.
-However, for comparison with literature data, we prefer to use magnitude.
-Using pixels counts, the fluxes (SAP\_Flux and PDCSAP\_Flux), corresponding magnitudes (SAP\_mag and PDCSAP\_mag) are calculated using the following formula $PDCSAP\_mag = -2.5\log(\rm{PDCSAP\_Flux}) + 20.4436 $.
-The magnitude zero point of 20.4436\,mag was selected for a resulting magnitude matching with the value in existing catalogs (Simbad/CDS) and especially with Tmag of \textit{TESS} CTL v8.01 or TIC v8.2.
-By arbitrarily selecting a star, TIC 41196013 (Tmag=11\fm4745) which was observed in \textit{TESS} sector 41 as non-variables in a time scale of days for calibrating the magnitude zero point, and using the average magnitude in a sector or an orbit, we found 20.4436 and 20.2531\,mag for converting SAP and PDCSAP fluxes into magnitudes, respectively.
-The data in a \textit{TESS} sector which consists of two successive orbits observations (each $\sim$13.7 days) have sometimes slightly different mean values or zero-point offsets, so the average of each orbit's magnitudes or fluxes was subtracted individually to obtain a flattened final set of data with unique zero mean or zero-offset in order for Fourier analysis and least-squares fitting.
-Such flattening at a uniform level by subtracting individual means of each part was applied whenever necessary.
-A similar aligning-up also applied to the uneven cases from sector to sector.
+The fluxes (SAP\_Flux and PDCSAP\_Flux) corresponding magnitudes (SAP\_mag and PDCSAP\_mag) are calculated using the formula $mag = -2.5\log(flux) + 20.4436 $.
+The magnitude zero point was selected for a resulting magnitude matching with Tmag of TIC v8.2.
+By arbitrarily selecting a star, TIC 41196013 (Tmag=11\fm4745) which was observed in \textit{TESS} sector 41 and confirmed as a non-variable in a time scale of days for calibrating the magnitude zero point.
+We found 20.4436 and 20.2531\,mag for converting SAP and PDCSAP fluxes into magnitudes, respectively.
+In case of two successive orbits observations (each $\sim$13.7 days) having different mean values, a unique zero mean was applied for Fourier analysis.

+Such flattening to a uniform level by subtracting individual means of each part was also applied to the uneven cases from sector to sector.
 Therefore light curves between two orbits and among sectors are always lined up before doing Fourier analysis.
-This adjustment of magnitude/flux zero points ensures the elimination of externally-entailed additional noise in the low-frequency domain.
-Concerning no atmospheric effect on the \textit{TESS} photometry, it is not necessary to establish differential magnitude as in traditional ground astronomy.
-Thus the above-calculated magnitudes were used in our analyses, this way also allows us to diagnose each star without effects brought in by comparison stars.
+This adjustment of magnitude zero points ensures the elimination of externally-entailed additional noise in the low-frequency domain.
+Concerning no atmospheric effect on the \textit{TESS} photometry, it is not necessary to establish differential magnitude as in traditional ground photometry.
+Thus the above-calculated magnitudes were used in our analyses.
+This way also allows us to diagnose each star without effects brought in by comparison stars.